Skip to main content

 • Imuran (azathioprine)

-If you’re using Stelara with another medication that weakens your immune system, be sure to let your provider know if you develop any signs and symptoms of an infection.
-Symptoms can include a fever, persistent cough, or trouble breathing.
+If you’re using Stelara with another medication that weakens your immune system, be sure to let your prescriber know if you develop any signs and symptoms of an infection.
+These can include a fever, persistent cough, or trouble breathing.
 Prompt treatment can help prevent more serious infections from developing.

 Allergy shots or immunotherapy tablets help you build up a tolerance to a substance you’re allergic to (an allergen).
 They start with a tiny bit of the allergen and gradually increase it to help your body get used to it.

 Stelara may lower your tolerance to an allergen.
 So, it can increase the chance you’ll react to treatment with allergy shots or immunotherapy tablets.
 This could include a severe allergic reaction (anaphylaxis).
-So be sure the provider who treats your allergies is aware you’re using Stelara.
+So be sure the healthcare professional that treats your allergies is aware you’re using Stelara.

 The bottom line